-2.1.6 Promotion
+2.1.12 Promotion

-The University awards promotions for quality teaching, scholarship, and service thereby demonstrating the University's standards of excellence and affirming the reputation of its faculty.
-Promotions are to be earned, and the University takes seriously its responsibility to ensure its standards.
-Promotions are awarded through a faculty-engaged promotion process.
+The University approves promotions based on spiritual commitment, teaching excellence, professional activities, and University and community service and advisement demonstrating the University's standards of excellence and affirming the reputation of its faculty.
+Promotions are earned, and the University takes its responsibility to ensure standards seriously.
+Promotions are approved through a faculty-engaged promotion process.